aticejiang/data-analysis-python/README.md

 ## Prerequisites
   Python 3.6 <p>
   Jupyter notebook <p>
-  and other Python Librarys used in programs
+  and other Python Libraries used in programs